 Legal Cases: Open Education

-In the nearly two decades since our licenses were first published, the number of lawsuits turning on the interpretation of a CC license has been extremely low, especially considering that more than 1.6 billion CC-licensed works are available on the Internet.
+In the nearly two decades since the CC licenses were first published, the number of lawsuits turning on the interpretation of a CC license has been extremely low, especially considering that nearly 2 billion CC-licensed works are available on the Internet.
 CC licenses have fared incredibly well in court and disputes are rare when compared to the number of lawsuits between parties to privately negotiated, custom licenses.

 Great Minds brought the court cases against commercial copy shops that were hired by school districts to reproduce NC-licensed open educational resources (OER).